Vendiel/daresay-a11y/posts/auto-fill.md

 ---
 id: auto-fill
-title: Mark up controls that asks for user information with pre-defined input purposes/appropriate autocomplete attributes to help users fill in forms more quickly, easily and accurately
+title: Use pre-defined input purposes for controls that asks for user information
 tags:
   - Markup
+  - Controls
+  - Text fields
 reqs:
   - 1.3.5 AA
 roles:
   - Tech
-prio: 3
+prio: 211
 ---

 ## Description

-By adding what purpose different controls have, information about the user (name, address, phone number, etc) can be automatically filled in by auto-fill in browser or additional helpful elements can be added automatically to make it easier for users to understand the purpose of the field (like a phone icon for a phone number field).
+By adding what input purpose different controls have, information about the user (name, address, phone number, etc) can be automatically filled in by auto-fill in browser or additional helpful elements can be added automatically to make it easier for users to understand the purpose of the field (like a phone icon for a phone number field).

-This makes it easier for people with motor impairment or cognitive disabilities to fill in forms.
+This makes it easier for people with motor impairments or cognitive disabilities to fill in forms more quickly, easily and accurately.

-Pre-defined purposes that can be used: https://www.w3.org/TR/WCAG21/#input-purposes
+Pre-defined input purposes that can be used: https://www.w3.org/TR/WCAG21/#input-purposes